pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 Scholarly Commons from various perspectives.
 Of course, we are painting here with the broad stroke of our own opinion, and these vignettes do not reflect any formal process of consensus, though they might be stepping stones that will lead in that direction.
-In many cases these vignettes are the first foray onto a topic, though they most definitely should _not_ be viewed as the last word on any.
+In many cases, these vignettes are the first foray onto a topic and they most definitely should _not_ be viewed as the last word on any.
 The intent is to raise questions, open the discussion, and broaden our collective horizons, with the hope that through this exercise, we can come to some understanding as to which questions we need to be asking, and, not any